 In the longer term, the partners aim to drive greater reliability, efficiency and transparency across the chain by replacing manual, paper-based processes tied to contracts, invoices and payments with digital technologies.
 The use of standardized data, using technologies accessible to all players, would drive further efficiencies, especially where compatible with other electronic and digital applications used by participating businesses.

-“We’re pleased to join the effort to foster modernisation and standardisation of data and documents in the global agribusiness value chain,” says ADM chairman and chief executive said Juan Luciano.
+“We’re pleased to join the effort to foster modernisation and standardisation of data and documents in the global agribusiness value chain,” says ADM chairman and chief executive Juan Luciano.
 “By working together to design and implement a digital transformation, we will bring hundreds of years of collective knowledge and experience to simplify processes and reduce errors for the benefit of the entire industry.”

 David MacLennan, Cargill chairman and chief executive adds: “Agriculture has always been a technology industry.
 Farmers and our customers expect us to deliver innovations that make them more efficient, effective and profitable.
 We embrace this as an opportunity to better serve the industry and ignite innovation through new products, processes and partnerships.”